Payday without pay hits federal workers as shutdown drags on

 The shutdown, which enters its 21st day Friday, will be the longest in history by this weekend and is forcing many American families to make tough decisions.
 It’s especially hard for workers who don’t have enough savings to cover their mortgages and other bills.

 Most of the government workers received their last paycheck two weeks ago, and Friday will be the first payday with no money.

-On Thursday, federal workers called for an end to the shutdown during rallies planned in such places as Denver and Ogden.
+At a rally Thursday in Ogden, about 100 furloughed IRS employees gathered outside the federal building to call for an end to the shutdown, chanting, “We want to work, we want to work.”

+Kandice Johns held a sign that read, “Congress do your job.
+We want to work.”
+But Tiauna Guerra was more critical of President Donald Trump: “If he wouldn’t be so for the wall and trying to make this happen, maybe we wouldn’t in this situation?”

-Some workers are relying on donations, including launching GoFundMe campaigns.
+Around the country, some workers are relying on donations, including launching GoFundMe campaigns.
 A food pantry has opened up at a Coast Guard base in Boston.
 Some workers are thinking about taking second jobs.

 Michelle Wallace, a 34-year-old mother of four, made a tough decision Thursday after she realized there would be no last-minute deal to end the shutdown, meaning her husband, a federal worker, would miss a paycheck.